jplehmann/timecalc/README.md

-x limit the precision on any number to 2 decimal places x BDD spec tests with Jasmine x should return undefined for junk not 12am
+x limit the precision on any number to 2 decimal places x BDD spec tests with Jasmine x should return undefined for junk not 12am x When visiting the page, should be able to see directions: … x When visiting the page, should be one row displayed at first x After filling out the last valid row, another is added

 Todo
 ----
-* When visiting the page, should be able to see directions: …
-* When visiting the page, should be one row displayed at first
-* After entering a valid row, another is added
-* Should be able to click a button to clear to start over
+* Should be able to click a button to clear to start over (reload?)

 * Should allow checkbox to round to nearest .25